Ban – How To Avoid The ESMA Ban On Binary Options

 This choice will only be available to certain traders.
 Basically, if a trader registers as a professional, they are saying they are experienced enough to trade high risk / high reward products like binaries, and acknowledge that in doing so, they give up regulatory protection.
 (Note ESMA specifically reference “retail traders” in their ban – not professional traders.)

-To register as professional, traders must prove a certain level of trading experience (2 years in a financial service role for example).
+To register as professional, traders must prove a certain level of trading experience (one year in a financial service role for example).
 They must also prove a certain level of trading capital (500k) – though this can be spread between multiple accounts.

 In addition to opening up binary options again, registering as a professional will also mean traders can trade CFDs and Forex with much higher levels of leverage.
 The trade off is that professional traders lose regulatory protection.